 Suggested Packing List

-- Copy of your passport and student visa (keep your actual passport in your carry-on bag).
+- Copy of your passport and student visa (keep your actual passport in your personal item such as a back-pack or purse).
 Never pack your passport in checked luggage.
 Make copies for yourself and your family.

 - Passport-size photos